 Fecal specimens in the laboratory

 Although diarrheal illnesses can be diagnosed by the appearance of the stool to some extent, for example, it’s dysentery if the stool contains blood and mucus, and it may be cholera if it is watery.
-But this “bloody” versus “watery” distinction is by no means definitive.
-Diarrhea caused by Shigella, for example, is only bloody approximately 50% of the time, and many agents lead to watery diarrhea.
+But this “bloody” versus “watery” distinction is not definitive.
+Diarrhea caused by Shigella, for example, is only bloody in approximately 50% of the time, and many agents lead to watery diarrhea.

 Laboratories may also receive fecal (i.e., stool) specimens from patients suspected of typhoid fever.
 Stool cultures may be positive during the first week of fever and 2–3 weeks into the disease.